 - IF YOU SMELL PROPANE

 - Extinguish any open flames, pilot lights and all smoking materials.

 - Do not touch electrical switches.

-Shut off the propage supply at the
+Shut off the propane supply at the container valve(s) or propane

-- Shut off the propane supply at the container valve(s) or propane supply connection.
+- Supply connection.

-- Open doors and other ventilating openings.
+Open doors and other ventilating openings.

-- 5. Leave the area until odor clears.
+- Leave the area until odor clears.

 - Have the propane system checked and leakage source corrected before using again.